 - Also, since the pistachio nuts have to be sorted manually, the cost of labor is high.

 Most of us know that pistachio is a highly nutritious nut.
 But, there are quite a few other reasons to eat pista as well, such as:

 - It is low in calories, yet high in protein.

 - It is high in fiber.

 - It helps lower blood sugar.

 Health benefits of eating pista

-- Prevents anaemia: Haemoglobin, a protein present in red blood cells contain iron as an essential component.
+- Prevents anemia: Haemoglobin, a protein present in red blood cells contains iron as an essential component.
 It aids in transferring oxygen from the lungs to the heart and other tissues of the body.
-According to the National Institutes of Health (NIH), pista nuts are a good source for nonheme iron.
-In general, pistachio nuts are recommended for those who are at risk for developing iron deficiency anaemia.
+According to the National Institutes of Health (NIH), pista nuts are a good source of nonheme iron.
+In general, pistachio nuts are recommended for those who are at risk of developing an iron deficiency or anemia.